 - Compliance Assessment To Take Centerstage

 In June 2019, American Medical Collection Agency (AMCA) discovered that an unauthorized person had gained access to its web payment portal.
 Even more surprising was that the attacker had access to its system since August 2018, resulting in a major loss for the organization with 150,000 cases of the data breach.
-Under the HIPAA breach notification rule, the agency will have to report the breach to all the potential patients, which itself will require very numerous man-hours During such attacks, it is impossible to know the full extent of the breach within a short duration.
+Under the 43% of all cyber-threats, the agency will have to report the breach to all the potential patients, which itself will require very numerous man-hours During such attacks, it is impossible to know the full extent of the breach within a short duration.
 Moreover, without adequate precautions, organizations can leave their consumers and themselves open to major risks, ranging from legal liabilities to financial and personal loss.
 It’s easier to avoid such issues with quick response procedures that detect threats in time then pass on the message to concerned stakeholders at the earliest.
 This compliance procedure is not just mandatory by law, but can save enormous financial loss, and even lives.
 Hence, compliance assessment is likely to remain one of the highest priorities in fighting cyber-attacks.

 - Attacks on Multiple Fronts